PrasoonNair/PrimacyInHomecare-Australia/replit.md

 ## Production Deployment Status

-The NDIS Manager is now fully prepared for live deployment with the following production readiness measures completed:
+Primacy Care Australia CMS is now fully prepared for live deployment with the following production readiness measures completed:

 ### Database Cleanup
 - All test data removed from production database